josephsmithberger/XogotDocs/Documentation.docc/Manual/physics/interpolation/advanced_physics_interpolation.md

 This is because viewers are very sensitive to camera movement.
 For instance, a Camera3D that realigns slightly every 1/10th of a second (at 10tps tick rate) will often be noticeable.
-You can get a much smoother result by moving the camera each frame in _process, and following an interpolated target manually.
+You can get a much smoother result by moving the camera each frame in `_process`, and following an interpolated target manually.

 ### Manual camera interpolation